Derry & Strabane Council's Story

-Council selected initially 10 large green spaces to change the grass management at these sites, to create species rich grasslands., to reverse the decline in pollinators.
+Council selected initially 10 large green spaces to change the grass management at these sites, to create species-rich grasslands to reverse the decline in pollinators.
 Council invested in specialist machinery that cuts & lifts the grass.
 The change in grass management resulted in Council reducing its grass cutting from 15 times a year to once a year.

 This was extended in the second year to 11 large green spaces and 23 cemetery sites, which equates to 30 ha (4% of our estate).

 This has resulted in creating sustainable wildflower meadows, by allowing the wildflowers to grow, flower & set their seed for the following year.
-Subsequently, the grass is cut & lift with the specialist machinery, to enable the wildflowers to thrive the following year.
+Subsequently, the grass is cut & lift with specialist machinery, to enable the wildflowers to thrive the following year.

 This provides a sustainable source of food & shelter for pollinators.
 This initiative has increased the natural capital value of these sites by £8,000 / annum.
-The reduction in grass cutting has reduced our carbon emission by 2T /annum, which is a simple practical example of how to reduce carbon emissions and address biodiversity loss.
+The reduction in grass cutting has reduced our carbon emissions by 2T /annum, which is a simple practical example of how to reduce carbon emissions and address biodiversity loss.

 We also developed marketing tools to include signage, videos and images to communicate the initiative.

-- Meadow surveys to assess the change in grass management from amenity grassland to species rich grassland.
+Meadow surveys to assess the change in grass management from amenity grassland to species rich grassland.

-- Natural capital value associated with the change in habitat type.
+Natural capital value associated with the change in habitat type.

-- Cost savings and associated reduction in carbon emissions by reducing frequency of the grass cutting.
+Cost savings and associated reduction in carbon emissions by reducing frequency of the grass cutting.